Kyle Wellwood: Toronto Maple Leafs

 Wellwood was drafted in the fifth round, 134th overall, by the Toronto Maple Leafs in the 2001 NHL Entry Draft.
 He turned professional in 2003–04 when he joined Toronto's minor league affiliate, the St. John's Maple Leafs of the American Hockey League (AHL).
 Wellwood recorded 55 points in his professional rookie season while also appearing in his first NHL game with the Maple Leafs that year.

 The NHL lockout the following season guaranteed that Wellwood would play in the AHL one more season.
 On October 30, 2004, he set a St. John's franchise record by scoring five goals in one game against the Cleveland Barons.
 He finished his second season with St. John's in 2004–05 fourth in League scoring with 87 points.

 As NHL play resumed the following season in 2005–06, Wellwood joined Toronto's lineup.
 When captain Mats Sundin was injured in the first game of the season, Wellwood was bumped to centre the first line between wingers Alexei Ponikarovsky and Nik Antropov in Sundin's absence for a month.
-Wellwood posted a career-high 45 points in his rookie campaign, and in the following season, on December 16, 2006, Wellwood scored his first career NHL hat-trick in a game against the New York Rangers, also posting two assists for a career-high five-point NHL game.
+Wellwood scored 45 points in his rookie campaign, and in the following season, on December 16, 2006, Wellwood scored his first career NHL hat-trick in a game against the New York Rangers, also posting two assists for a career-high five-point NHL game.
 On pace to surpass his rookie totals, Wellwood was sidelined for almost half the season and finished with 42 points in 48 games.

 Wellwood suffered a sports hernia before the start of the 2007–08 season and consequently he missed the year's first 15 games.
 He returned on November 6, 2007, against the Ottawa Senators.
 After the Maple Leafs had been mathematically eliminated from playoff contention, Wellwood went to Philadelphia for minor surgery on the opposite side of his groin from the first operation, prematurely ending his season with 21 points in 59 games.